Cusco Travel Guide: The Best Cafes in Cusco, Peru

 Cafe Loco in Cusco Peru

-Cusco, Peru is known as the capital city of the Incas, the starting point for a journey to Machu Picchu, and a city filled with culinary delights.
+Cusco, Peru is known as the capital of the Inca Empire, the starting point for a journey to Machu Picchu, and a city filled with culinary delights.
 I think we should add to this list the plethora of cafes and coffee shops.
 The trendy San Blas neighborhood of Cusco is home to a number of cafes, each with a unique vibe.
-I took it upon myself during my recent visit to discover the best cafes in Cusco.
-As I don’t drink coffee, I tested out their selections of teas, treats, and of course WiFi strength.
+I took it upon myself during my recent visits to discover the best cafes in Cusco.

 Overall, the greatest aspect of these cafes is that there is absolutely no rush.
 You can spend as much time at these cafes as you wish.
-They make an excellent place to catch up on work, read, or simply relax.
-Out of all the cafes I collected WiFi passwords from, there’s only one I wouldn’t return to, but I’ll get to that later.
-For now, let’s discuss the best cafes to add to your Cusco itinerary.
+If you’re a digital nomad, they make an excellent place to catch up on work, as many of the locations listed here have strong WiFi.
+These coffee shops also have a relaxed atmosphere if you’d like to read, journal about your trip, or simply relax.
+So, let’s get into the best coffee shops and cafes to add to your Cusco, Peru itinerary.

 Qura

-I stumbled upon Qura cafe after a much-needed yoga class at the Healing House.
+I stumbled upon Qura Cafe after a much-needed yoga class nearby.
 A basket of bread hanging just outside of Qura’s door invited me into the warm glow.
-Qura is a tiny, relaxed cafe with a deliciously satisfying Acai Bowl.
+Qura is a tiny, relaxed cafe with a cozy atmosphere and deliciously satisfying Acai Bowl.
 I did not try the bread as I was getting my fill of carbohydrates from my daily papas fritas serving.
-However, when I visited, a group at a neighboring table ordered a wide variety of dishes including salads, smoothies, and coffee, all of which looked scrumptious!
+However, when I visited, a group at a neighboring table ordered a wide variety of dishes, including salads, smoothies, and coffee, all of which looked scrumptious!

 Quera Cafe Cusco Peru